RadiantSundog/seedling/journals/kyrstin-jones.md

 I added all models to model.py
 I added commented out code for auth to be checked later.

-## July 13, 2023
-Today, I worked on:
--all queries
--all routers
--model.py

-I updated queries functions to be more concise.
-I added all models to model.py
-I added commented out code for auth to be checked later.

 ## July 14, 2023
 Today, I worked on:
 -queries/plants.py